© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Lower or Abbey Wireworks, Tintern is a scheduled monument protected by Cadw under reference MM266.
 View the official record →

-Lower or Abbey Wireworks, Tintern is a Post-Medieval and Modern period iron forge located in the Tintern area of Monmouthshire, Wales.
+Lower Wireworks at Tintern is a post-medieval and modern industrial iron forge located in Monmouthshire, Wales, designated as a scheduled ancient monument.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM266.

 Lower or Abbey Wireworks, Tintern dates from the post medieval/modern period, and is classified as a iron forge.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Lower or Abbey Wireworks, Tintern is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM266.